Tokens - Migrate Portal Specific Namespaces to Global Namespaces

 ,Namespaces

-How to Migrate Portal Specific Namespaces to Global Namespaces in Plant an App
+How to Resolve Namespace Conflicts and Migrate to Global Namespaces in Plant an App

 Watch the video demonstration here